New & Used Lexus ES: In Depth

 GET A FREE PRICE QUOTE

 The Lexus ES is one of the best selling models in the Lexus lineup.
-The ES is a mid-size sedan that has V-6 and hybrid drivetrain options, and it used to be related to the Toyota Camry.
-Currently, though, it’s closer to the Avalon, and that’s not such a bad thing.See our 2014 Lexus ES review for pricing with options, specifications, and gas mileage information.
+The ES is a mid-size sedan that has V-6 and hybrid drivetrain choices, and it used to be related to the Toyota Camry.
+Today, however, it’s closer to the Avalon, and that’s not such a bad thing.See our 2014 Lexus ES review for pricing with options, specifications, and gas mileage information.

 With the ES, Lexus has fielded a much more luxurious sedan than Toyota does with the Avalon.
 It's fitted with more standard features, and with better materials, and has had an elegant if often generic appeal.
 It also has gained a new hybrid companion, the ES 300h.